niplav/site/masturbation_and_attractiveness.md

 ![Female loss in different stages of the funnel](./img/masturbation_and_attractiveness/dur_after_f_bar.png "Female loss in different stages of the funnel.")

-*Figure 3: Female loss in different stages of cold approach*
+*Female loss in different stages of cold approach*

 <!--TODO: Is this a Kaplan-Meier Curve?-->